-Always wear a seat belt while driving, stay focused and don’t try the trucker’s patience by honking and or engaging in other distracting behaviors.
+Always wear a seat belt while driving.
+Stay focused and don’t engage in any aggressive driving tactics with the trucker driver or any other distracting behaviors.

 If you have been injured in a truck accident, the Atlanta trucking accident lawyers at the Katz Law Firm have several decades of experience to help you recover compensation for your injuries.
 Call a lawyer at our firm today for a free evaluation of your case.